Pirates vs. Rays Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 35 hits with 10 doubles, a triple, five home runs and nine walks.
-He has driven in 23 runs with five stolen bases.
+- Reynolds has 36 hits with 11 doubles, a triple, five home runs, nine walks and 23 RBI.
+He's also stolen five bases.

-- Reynolds will look for his eighth straight game with a hit in this contest.
-During his last 10 games he is batting .353 with seven doubles, six walks and six RBI.
+- Reynolds will look for his ninth straight game with a hit in this contest.
+In his last 10 games he is hitting .382 with eight doubles, six walks and six RBI.

 Reynolds Recent Games